Vincent-Pang/pokemon-go-cli/README.md

 # pokemon-go-cli

 **Run the program:**
-Download the files as zip.
-And then extract it from your awesome directory.
+Download pokemon-go-cli-X.X.X.zip from the dist folder, and then extract it.

  - On Mac OS, open termnial

 ```
-$ cd /your_awesome_folder
+$ cd /pokemon-go-cli-X.X.X
-$ ./gradlew run
+$ ./bin/pokemon-go-cli
 ```

  - On Windows, open command prompt

 ```
-cd your_awesome_folder
+cd /pokemon-go-cli-X.X.X
-gradlew.bat run
+bin/pokemon-go-cli
 ```